knjeru/gSchool_Exercises/_01_tools/README.md

 *Additional Resources*: [Atlassian's Collaborating][64]

 # Conclusion
 You've done it!
 You've acquired the basic tools of a web developer.
-We're ready to take the next step of the pre-course: [Chatper 2: HTML][next-page].
+We're ready to take the next step of the pre-course: [Chapter 2: HTML][next-page].

 [1]: #1-of-6-the-value-of-keyboard-commands
 [2]: #2-of-6-os-x-keyboard-commands